 Eliciting parent comments and suggestions is not only important but vital in maintaining a strong school/ home relationship.
-A parent survey (survey monkey) is provided to all parents annually in the fall during Parent-Teacher conferences.
-Additionally, the 5 Essentials Survey distributed by the Illinois State Board of Education is available for access January-February annually.
+Annually, a parent survey (5 Essentials) is provided to all families to be completed in the fall.
+The 5 Essentials Survey is distributed by the Illinois State Board of Education.